 It’s not a week you can gird your loins for, or a few hours each day that you just have to keep breathing through.
 It’s a hellish day that you can never quite recover from, where the music keeps grating, and just when you think “it’s getting better!”, you get slammed with angry people returning things they didn’t want and who are pissed they still hate their families just as much as they did last year.
 (The week after Christmas?
 Unequivocally worse than the week before Christmas – which is filled with people looking to buy something, anything, and who then get angry with the sales people that things are out of stock.
 New Years Eve is the real celebration for people in retail – it’s almost over!!!)

 Prior to this, I’ve found it hard to write about retail because I’ve been “stuck” in it so long.
 It’s been a self-imposed “stuck”, out of convenience, but it’s been too depressing to spend time writing about it when I’m living it.
 I usually just want to recover during my free time with Netflix, my dog, several warm blankets and a mug of something that may or may not be alcoholic.
-Before I got back into voice lessons, this season was THE season to smoke.
+Before I got back into my vocal training, this season was THE season to smoke.
 Now I just get jittery with caffeine.

 This year though – this could possibly be the last holiday season ruined by working retail.
 This thought is so painfully hopeful, I’m having trouble trusting it.
 It’s like an ankle injury that’s been hurting for so long, you don’t want to put your weight down too fast on it – just in case it rolls again.
 It seems like a fantasy that’s too perfect to be real.
 Like Santa, or a good book-to-movie translation, or a thoughtful and respectful presidential debate.

 (Side note – can we just vote already and get this done?
 As much as I love watching the late night talk shows – let’s just do this please.)